 Frequently Asked Questions

-The USPTO typically reviews submitted trademark specimens within the standard examination period, generally spanning three to six months.
-During this review timeline, the specimen is evaluated against strict specimen requirements to ensure it accurately represents the mark’s use in commerce.
-If the specimen fails to meet these criteria, the USPTO issues an Office Action detailing the deficiencies.
-The review duration may vary based on application complexity and USPTO workload.
+The USPTO typically reviews trademark specimens within the standard examination period of three to six months.
+If the specimen fails to meet requirements, the examining attorney issues an Office Action detailing the deficiencies.
+Review duration varies based on application complexity and USPTO workload.